dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T856: Bottled water's production impacts resources negatively.
+### T856: Bottled water production has a significant environmental footprint.

 |Support|
 |---|